 Proving That the “Changed Circumstance” Exception Applies

-You must show that a changed circumstance (in your personal life or in conditions in the U.S. or in your home country) was material to your eligibility for asylum, and that you filed within a reasonable time after the circumstance occurred or after you learned of it.
+In order to successfully request the "changed circumstance" exeption, you must show that a changed circumstance (in your personal life or in conditions in the U.S. or in your home country) was material to your eligibility for asylum, and that you filed within a reasonable time after the circumstance occurred or after you learned of it.
 An Asylum Officer or an Immigration Judge will consider any delays in your learning of the changed circumstances.

 - you were not afraid to return home when you had entered the U.S., but you are afraid now, because (1) people like you are now persecuted in your home country even though they were not when you left (for example, a new government came into power that is antagonistic to your race, tribe membership, or profession), or (2) you started being involved in political or religious activities after leaving your home country, and this involvement places you at risk of persecution